spinriko/calendar/docs/run/RUN-LOCAL.md

 pwsh -NoProfile -Command "npm install --prefix pto.track.tests.js && npm test --prefix pto.track.tests.js"
 ```

+Node requirement: The JavaScript test tooling requires Node.js 20 or greater.
+If you have an older Node version installed, install Node 20+ (we recommend using `nvm` / `nvm-windows` or your OS package manager).
+CI is configured to use Node 20.

 Headless capture (Puppeteer) and fixtures
 - The repo keeps sample headless capture fixtures in `responses/`.
 If you regenerate assets fingerprints, run the fixture-update script to keep fixtures in sync: